March 26, 2022 0 Comment

 Knowing “what is expected of me” is one of the most important questions that contribute to employee satisfaction, according to a Gallup Q12 study.

 Supervisors should take time from their busy schedules to coach new employees whenever they see them struggling with any task.
-By giving them the necessary coaching, they can ensure that these employees get ready for more challenging work sooner.
-The attention of their supervisor also increases the engagement level of the new employee.

 Bottom-line